Jvncziii/Hackathon2020/README.md

-Web/Android app designed to help with tracking peoples interactions with boars.
+Web/Android app designed to help with tracking peoples interactions with boars